 the customer has a new vocational goal that would require extensive additional training; or

-provision of post-employment services will exceed 12 months.
+the case was closed outside of the current program year quarter.

-If the customer requires only limited services to maintain, regain, or advance in employment (when the lack of advancement is due to the disability), use post-employment services.
+If the customer requires only limited services to maintain, regain, or advance in employment ,consider phase adjusting the case if it is within the program year quarter that the case was closed and use post-employment services.
 See B-505-3: Amending the IPE for Post-Employment Services.

-If the customer requires more complex and comprehensive services, open a new case.
+If the customer requires more complex and comprehensive (substantial) services or it is outside the program year quarter the case was closed, open a new case.
 See B-203: Initial Contact and B-204: Application to open the case in the same way as for any other applicant for services.

-If the customer will be reapplying for services, the office that will be serving the customer can request the paper case file.
-The closed case file must be mailed to the receiving office within three days of the request to ensure timely processing of the case.
+If the customer will be reapplying for services, the office that will be serving the customer can request the case file.
+The closed case file must be sent to the receiving office within three days of the request to ensure timely processing of the case.

-For more information on paper case files and records management, see D-300: Records Management.
+For more information on case files and records management, see D-300: Records Management.